Are you an oatmeal lover who could eat this delicious meal morning, noon, or night? Us, too!

 It’s important for diabetics to keep blood sugar in a healthy range.
 When maintaining blood sugar levels, it’s key to control the amount of carbs eaten in one sitting.
 Eating foods that are high in fiber but low in unhealthy fat and sugar can help diabetics maintain healthy blood sugar levels.

 Portion control is key!
-One cup of cooked oatmeal contains approximately 30 grams of carbs, which fits well into an ideal meal plan for those with diabetes.
+One cup of cooked oatmeal contains approximately 30 grams of carbs, which fits well into an oatmeal low-calorie diet plan for those with diabetes.

 Skin and tissues protection